+While pools might seem appealing to miners with less computing horsepower, there may be some things to consider before joining.
+Pools may charge users a fee.
 And miners might be paid out their shares based on the level of their contribution, which could mean that miners with fancy ASICs take home more of the rewards.

 Since this is Bitcoin, there’s probably another innovation around the corner.

 Cloud mining is an example — an option if you don’t want to own your own mining hardware and would rather mine with someone else’s.
-However, cloud mining may also come with its own costs and risks that have left some members of the bitcoin community less than impressed with this approach to mining coins.
+However, cloud mining may also come with its own costs and risks that have left some members of the Bitcoin community less than impressed with this approach to mining coins.

 What’s Cloud Mining?